Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 **SSL Offloading is used in front of the application server tier**

 Indicates that an SSL Offloader is used in front of the application server tier.
-By selecting this option Genus Desktop and Genus Apps will connect to Genus App Services over HTTPS, but Genus App Services will not redirect HTTP requests to HTTPS as it presumes that the SSL Offloader will guarrantee that the HTTPS communication is terminated on the SSL Offloader.
+By selecting this option Genus Desktop and Genus Apps will connect to Genus Services over HTTPS, but Genus Services will not redirect HTTP requests to HTTPS as it presumes that the SSL Offloader will guarrantee that the HTTPS communication is terminated on the SSL Offloader.
 Please make sure that the SSL Offloader is configured to redirect all HTTP requests to HTTPS.
 Clients running iOS 9.x or later require either this option activated, or the **Redirect to secure Connection** option activated.

 <span style="FONT-STYLE: italic">Default value: Off

 **Provide Secure Genus Links**

-If selected, Genus App Services and Genus Apps will use HTTPS when communicating with Genus App Services.
-However, this requires that an HTTPS endpoint is available, by using SSL Offloading (see above) or that an HTTPS endpoint has been added to the Genus App Services Web Site using the Internet Information
+If selected, Genus Services and Genus Apps will use HTTPS when communicating with Genus Services.
+However, this requires that an HTTPS endpoint is available, by using SSL Offloading (see above) or that an HTTPS endpoint has been added to the Genus Services Web Site using the Internet Information

 Server (IIS) Manager.